Typical A-level offer

-The information on this page relates to September 2016 entry.
-For 2017 information, including grade requirements, please check our prospectus.
+The information on this page relates to September 2019 entry.
+For 2020 information, including grade requirements, please check our prospectus.

 Why study Mathematics with Economics at Aberystwyth?

-Students at the Aberystwyth University School of Management and Business are taught by lecturers and other teaching staff who are active researchers and expert practitioners in their chosen subject area.
+Students at the Aberystwyth Business School are taught by lecturers and other teaching staff who are active researchers and expert practitioners in their chosen subject area.

 Over 75% of full time members of teaching staff are qualified to PhD level.
 Most are currently research active, meaning that students benefit from being taught ‘new’ knowledge in their chosen field of study as well as recognized literature.
 The School also employs part-time and full time staff devoted purely to teaching.
 Many part-time staff combine teaching duties with consultancy and business activities, ensuring that students have access not only to up to date research but the latest applied knowledge.